vincentfrenz/Rfrenz/README.md

 The Rfrenz function
 -------------------

 This function generates a criterion (true) network given all the perceptions perceived in a network.
-The criterion network is then compared to all perceptions in order to determine th similarity between a respondent and thier perception of the network.
+The criterion network is then compared to all perceptions in order to determine the similarity between a respondent and thier perception of the network.

 #### Arguments